 The personalized medicine approach has fueled a move among drugmakers to identify treatments targeting genetic mutations, such as Roche Holding AG’s (ROG) Zelboraf and Pfizer Inc.’s Xalkori.

 For years, doctors have classified breast cancers according to measures such as how they invade other tissues, their cellular variability, and their appearance when stained with certain chemicals, said Paul Billings, a geneticist who is medical director Life Technologies Corp.
-(LIFE), a maker of DNA sequencers in Carlsbad, California.
+(LIFE:US), a maker of DNA sequencers in Carlsbad, California.

 “That’s the old world,” Billings said.
 “The new world is a diagnostic system that will be based on targetable DNA mutations present in breast cancer.”